 Language poetry is represented in the Australian anthology, Calyx (Brennan & Minter 2000), and collections by Kate Lilley (Versary 2002) and Michael Farrell (ode ode 2002), among others.
 In some cases, the reader has to work quite hard to engage with language poetry.
 Reviewing the Farrell book, poet Kevin Gillam describes the poems as 'difficult', 'almost incomprehensible', and pieces of 'exalted obscurity' that 'alienate the reader' and rarely create 'an opportunity for linkage' (2004, p.
 51).
 There is something paradoxically both intellectual and anti-intellectual at play, which strives in part to de-institutionalise language and get back to an unadulterated and 'original "purity" of words' (Kinsella n.d., Online); encouraging a response from the reader that is more intuitive.
-Charles Altieri, in responding to Margaret Perloff's book on poetry to engage the discourses and media of a technologized society' (Altieri 1991, p.
+Charles Altieri, in responding to Margaret Perloff's book on poetry criticism and the claim that 'it seems historically necessary now for poetry to engage the discourses and media of a technologized society' (Altieri 1991, p.
 582), acknowledges the need to find alternative poetic expressions but is wary, adding: